 BOOM!
 So frugal or not, it always feels good knowing you’re not alone, haha…

-And that’s where we stand at least now with the Lexus experience :) Will I regret it later and come back singing a different tune?
+And that’s where we stand at least now with the Lexus review :) Will I regret it later and come back singing a different tune?
 Perhaps.
 But so far so good, and I look forward to seeing how many miles I can rack up on this thing before it runs into the ground…

 What car you rollin’ in these days?